AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 There are some general use computing environments.
 You will began with Jupyter in the ``/notebooks`` directory, which is your persistent storage.
+Your server is completely re-created each time it restarts.
+Everything in your home directory is re-created, only ``/notebooks`` is preserved.
+(Certain files like ``.gitconfig`` are preserved by linking into ``/notebooks/.home/...``.)

-You begin with a computing server with the usual scipy stack installed.
+You begin with a computing server with the usual scipy stack installed, plus a lot of other software used in courses here.

-You may access your data remotely by SMB mounting it on your own computer from inside the Aalto network or via Aalto VPN.
+You may access your data as a network drive by SMB mounting it on your own computer.
+You must be inside the Aalto network or connected via Aalto VPN.
 The SMB url is ``smb://jhnas.org.aalto.fi/$username``, or on Windows ``\\jhnas.org.aalto.fi\$username``.